kirsten2/Species_validation/README.md

 species_validation.sh -c Candidate_species_example.txt -i firm5_all -d metagenomic_orfs.ffn
 ```

-Note: If running the pipeline with the universal orthologs and the *Lactobacillus* "Firm5" in the same directory, some warnings will be printed to stdout, and the previous "perc_id.txt" will be overwritten (so rename/copy the file to keep both results).
+Note: If running the pipeline with the universal orthologs and the *Lactobacillus* "Firm5" orthologs in the same directory, some warnings will be printed to stdout, and the previous "perc_id.txt" will be overwritten (so rename/copy the file to keep both results).

 Interpretation of results
 --------